chauff/IN4325/projectAppliedNLP.md

 4. Background readings: list at least 5 related papers that you will read to add context to your research
 5. Evaluation: how will you evaluate your algorithm/approach?
 Which evaluation metrics will you use?

-**Submission**: every group uploads their proposal on Brightspace.
+**Submission**: every group uploads their proposal on Brightspace (one per group).
 The proposal should be in PDF format and should contain the group name and the list of group members (name, student IDs).

 **Feedback**: the course team will provide feedback on the project proposal within a few days.